 Check out how to make your first transfer with TransferWise.
 And give it a try.

-Oh, and while you’re at it, check out TransferWise’s free borderless multi-currency account, where you can manage and send dozens of currencies all from the same account.
+Oh, and while you’re at it, check out TransferWise’s borderless multi-currency account, where you can manage and send dozens of currencies all from the same account.
+You can also create and send your invoices by using our downloadable free invoice templates, and use our balance sheet template, income statement template, cash flow statement template or an independent contractor agreement template.

 Now, back to what you came here to read.